 Once at baseband the phase signal can be fed back to one of the lasers to remove any differences between the two lasers.
 The complete setup is summarized below in Figure 1.

 Figure 1: Schematic of a typical offset laser frequency lock system.

 Phase-locked Loop (PLL) – a different type of phase detector

-Although a mixer and low pass filter are adequate for most offset phase locking system, they are not without their limitations.
+Although a mixer and low pass filter are adequate for most offset phase locking systems, they are not without their limitations.
 For one, the range of the mixer-filter combination is limited to ±π/2, and the phase output from the system is linear only when very close to zero.
 These range and linearity issues often make it difficult to deal with systems with large fluctuations.
 Using an additional phase-locked loop (PLL), instead of a standard mixer filter, for phase detection may help in these situations.

 PLL is a technique used to establish a stable frequency and phase relation between two oscillators.
 It is widely used in modern electronics, integrated chips, and many other fields.
 A PLL has three main components: a phase detector, a loop filter, and a controllable/tunable oscillator.
 The phase detector generates a signal that contains a DC component that is (near) proportional to the phase difference between two signals.
 This signal is then sent to a loop filter (lowpass and/or PID) to remove the higher harmonics from the phase detector.
 The filtered error signal is then sent to an oscillator where the output frequency is controlled by the input DC voltage.
-By forming this closed loop and tuning the loop filter, a stable phase relation of the two oscillators can be achieved.
+By forming this closed loop and tuning the loop filter, a stable phase relation between the two oscillators can be achieved.

 Figure 2: A block diagram of a typical PLL.